carbon-language/carbon-lang/llvm/docs/index.rst

 :doc:`The Microsoft PDB File Format <PDB/index>`
   A detailed description of the Microsoft PDB (Program Database) file format.

+:doc:`CFIVerify`
+  A description of the verification tool for Control Flow Integrity.

 Development Process Documentation
 =================================